Bot Flies Identification Guide

 • Gasterophilus spp.
 (Horse Bot Flies): Found wherever horses are kept.
 Adult females glue tiny yellow eggs to horse hair on the legs, shoulders, and muzzle.
 When the horse licks or rubs the area, the larvae enter the mouth and latch onto the stomach lining.

 • Hypoderma spp.
-(Cattle Grubs or Warble Flies): Once common in cattle-raising areas.
+(Cattle Grubs or Warble Flies): Once common in cattle country.
 Females lay eggs on cattle hair.
-Larvae burrow through the skin and travel inside the body before forming a raised lump called a warble under the hide on the back.
-Control programs have cut their numbers in many regions.
+Larvae burrow through the skin and travel inside the body.
+They form a raised lump called a warble under the hide on the back.
+Control programs have cut their numbers in many areas.

 • Dermatobia hominis (Human Bot Fly): Found in Mexico, Central America, and South America.
-This species does not live in the United States or Canada, but travelers to tropical areas may come home with one.
-It uses a unique method: it attaches its eggs to mosquitoes or other biting insects that carry them to human hosts.
+This species does not live in the U.S. or Canada.
+But travelers to tropical areas may come home with one.
+It sticks its eggs onto mosquitoes or other biting bugs that carry them to human hosts.

 Bot Fly Behavior and Biology